aws/aws-lakeformation-best-practices/content/auditing/lake-formation-cloudtrail.md

 !!! warning "Access-mode limitations on EMR and Glue"

     - Table access directly by S3 data location through Lake Formation is **not supported** when FGAC is enabled on EMR or Glue.
-    - EMR and Glue do **not** support Full Table Access mode with Lake Formation for Apache Iceberg tables.